Header

 The purpose of an assessment is to evaluate brain functioning and mental health.
 It allows us to understand how a person is doing, to establish what the concerns are, to arrive at a diagnosis, and to guide treatment.

-We offer three types of assessments:
+We offer four main types of assessments:

-1. Neuropsychological assessment
+1. Neuropsychological Assessment

-3. Psychological / ADHD assessment
+4. Psychological / ADHD assessment

 All three assessment types involve an intake interview, testing, and rating scales.
 All assessments have the same basic structure and process: